lewis-010/computer-vision-rock-paper-scissors/README.md

 <br/><br/>
 - If users wish to install all dependencies for this project, use *pip install requirements.txt*.
 - Requires prior installation of pip in the same environment.
+<br/><br/>

 ## Milestone 3
+- *manual_rps.py* file created to play the game without the need for a computer vision system model or camera.
+- Users can simply input their choice and the script will run to decide if they have won, lost or drawn.